wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

 #### 12. `inner_graph_built`

 Emitted when a node finishes constructing its `inner_graph` from a plan.
+Includes the execution step number if context is available.

 ```json
 {